taboye/Java17-SpaDay/README.md

 Profile showing Yolanda&rsquo;s information, recommended facial treatments, and pedicure description.

 Bonus Mission
-Modify styles.css to get some CSS practice!
+1.Modify styles.css to get some CSS practice!
 Try add a footer with square shaped div elements.
 Each square should be a different color for different available nail polishes.
-Modify the form to allow the user to select either a manicure or pedicure or both.
+2.Modify the form to allow the user to select either a manicure or pedicure or both.
 If the user selects both, display both the manicure and pedicure descriptions on the Spa Menu page.
-Work with routes and paths to display the spa menu page on a separate route from the form.
+3.Work with routes and paths to display the spa menu page on a separate route from the form.